-Schema markup is a type of microdata used to describe a page’s contents to search engines.
+Schema markup or structured data is a type of microdata used to describe a page’s contents to search engines.
 Implementing it results in more descriptive and visually appealing rich snippets on SERPs.

-Implementing schema is super-easy with a tool like AIOSEO, as you don’t need to touch a single line of code to do so.
+Implementing schema is super-easy with a tool like AIOSEO, as you don’t need to touch a single line of code.

 Search engines love websites that are updated regularly.
 This signals that they are a resource of timely and relevant content.
 That’s why you must publish content regularly.
 To help you do this, create a content calendar that will help direct your content creation and keep you regular in your publishing.